Statutory rape: Female on male statutory rape

-Until the late 1970s, sex involving an adult female and an underage male was often ignored by the law, due to the belief that it is often sexual initiation by the younger male.
-This view still exists in modern times, as it is glamorized by the media and that there is a gender bias in courts on teacher–student sexual relationships.
-In 2005, the Office of Juvenile Justice and Delinquency Prevention estimated that five percent of statutory rape victims were male, and that 94% of the perpetrators in these cases were female; 73% of the female perpetrators were aged 21 or over, while 76% of the male victims were aged 15 or younger.
+Until the late 1970s, sex involving an adult female and an underage male was often ignored by the law, due to the belief that it often constitutes sexual initiation of the younger male.
+In 2005, the Office of Juvenile Justice and Delinquency Prevention estimated that 5% of statutory rape victims were male, and that 94% of the perpetrators in these cases were female; 73% of the female perpetrators were aged 21 or over, while 76% of the male victims were aged 15 or younger.

 A 2006 review of scientific research found that the majority of men who had sex with women as underaged boys hold a positive reaction about the relationship, with a third of them being neutral and less than 5% being negative toward it.
 However, these men expressed slightly higher levels of psychological distress than men who had not had these experiences.
-The authors suggested that societal views may disincline men from recognizing negative or abusive elements of the relationships.
+The authors suggested that societal views may disincline men from recognising negative or abusive elements of the relationships.
 In contrast, women who were involved with adult men when they were underage mostly had negative reactions once they left the relationship, seeing them as sexual deviants who could not find willing same-age partners and who instead exploited young girls.